Sharp Creek Campground

 Getting There

 From Payson, head east on AZ-260.
-After Christopher Creek, watch for the signed turn to Sharp Creek - the campground loops are a short drive off the highway.
+After Christopher Creek, watch for the signed Sharp Creek turnoff; the campground loops are a short drive off the highway.

-1. Expect elk near dusk and dawn - drive the highway accordingly.
+1. Expect elk near dusk and dawn, especially along the highway shoulders.

 Camping Info